 Nauru Program Conditions

-The programme offers only one option: a non-refundable contribution to a fund that moderates the impact of climate change on the island’s community.
+The program offers only one option: a non-refundable contribution to a fund that moderates the impact of climate change on the island’s community.
 It was the climate change consequences, such as shrinking coastlines and hurricanes, that led the Government to launch the Citizenship by Investment program.

-Applications can be submitted only through authorised agents, and the announced processing time is 3–4 months.
+Applications can be submitted only through authorised agents, and the processing time is about 3–4 months.
 No visits to the island are required: interviews can be held online and documentation is handed over through an agent.

 Citizenship can be granted to an investor over 18 years old, who has a legally earned income and no criminal record.